Portland seeks way to finish school renovations despite funding shortage

 In 2017, voters overwhelmingly approved the $64.3 million bond.
 A competing bond measure calling for borrowing $32 million to renovate only the Lyseth and Presumpscot school was defeated in 2017.
 The smaller bond was supported by residents who favored waiting to see if the state would pay for renovating or replacing the Reiche and Longfellow elementary schools.

 The District Advisory Building Committee will meet at 6 p.m.
-Thursday at Casco Bay High School to consider options.
+Thursday at the district offices at 353 Cumberland Avenue.
 The board said it could accept or reject the committee’s recommendations.

 Timothy Atkinson, a board member, urged his colleagues to act swiftly or face a further escalation in construction costs.

-Note: This story has been updated to reflect that the District Advisory Building Committee meeting will be held at the school district offices at 353 Cumberland Ave.